Augusto11CB/English-Repository/Cambriedge-Advanced-English-Certification/Idiomatic-Expressions-and-Phrasal-Verbs.md

 - meaning: If something crosses your mind, you think of it.
 - example:
     - It crossed my mind yesterday that you must be short of staff.

+---
+- none other than
+- example:
+    - The person I'm going to describe is none other than my father.